Meister Awards 2013

 This accolade is awarded to players who go beyond the call of dickishness – these are the Evil Players.

-Casinomeister is known not only for its player community, but for its problem solving capabilities – specifically the, a place where one can submit a formal complaint, and from there we try to do whatever we can to fix what may be broken.
+Casinomeister is known not only for its player community, but for its problem solving capabilities – specifically the Pitch a Bitch, a place where one can submit a formal complaint, and from there we try to do whatever we can to fix what may be broken.

 Unfortunately, there are those players who are the problem – it’s not the casino.
 From PAB manager Maxd, his summary of the Evil Player for 2013: